Building with oi-userland

 You can even rebuild the entire metadata:

-If you will be installing many test versions of packages on your development system, you may find it easiest to uninstall userland-incorporation.
+If you will install many test versions of packages on your development system you may find it easiest to uninstall the userland-incorporation.
 Alternately, if you want to test a package on a system while keeping userland-incorporation, you can use

 pkg change-facet to relax the version constraint for just that package:

-After you have performed one of those steps to remove the version constraint, there is one more issue you may encounter.
+After you have performed one of these steps to remove the version constraint there is one more issue you may encounter.
 Because the installed version of the package came from the openindiana.org publisher but the updated version you want to install and test is associated with the userland publisher,

 pkg will by default not allow the package update to switch which publisher provides the package.

 One option to work around this is to make the openindiana.org publisher non-sticky:

 You only need to perform that operation on your development system once.

 pkg to apply an update from a different publisher by specifying the full FMRI for the package, including the publisher: